additiveinverse/gruntjs-presentation/README.md

 # PETSMT-gruntjs

-The best project ever... maybe the second or third best
+The best project ever... maybe the second or third best Really it's a presentation / case study for advocating awesome workflow tools.
+There's a gruntfile for this presentation on gruntjs

 ## Getting Started
 Install the needed modules with: `npm install`